Apple forecasts faster sales growth, strong iPhone demand despite glum economy

 Apple, like many of its tech industry peers, is slowing hiring and cutting costs given the tough economic climate.
 Cook said Thursday that Apple was “being more deliberate in (hiring) in recognition of the realities of the environment.”

-While sales of iPhones and iPads topped expectations, revenue from services, Mac computers and accessories missed Wall Street targets and sales in the crucial China market fell 1% as consumers being on lockdown there limited sales.
+While sales of iPhones and iPads topped expectations, revenue from services, Mac computers and accessories missed Wall Street targets and sales in the crucial China market fell one per cent as consumers being on lockdown there limited sales.

 Apple also is confronting slow overall economic growth in China, where its fiscal third-quarter sales were $14.6 billion.